Zenoo/publish-npm-github-action/README.md

 ## `github-scope`

 **Optional** Custom scope for the Github publication.
-Defaults to your username
+Defaults to the repository owner

 ## `github-package-name`